Frank Iero: Early life

-Iero was born in Belleville, New Jersey.
-As a child he suffered numerous bouts of bronchitis and ear infections, spending much of his childhood in the hospital.
+Iero was born in Belleville, New Jersey, on October 31, 1981.
 He attended Queen of Peace High School.
 He went to Rutgers University on a scholarship but dropped out during his final year to go on tour with My Chemical Romance.

 Iero's parents split when he was young and he grew up living with his mother, who lent out her basement to her son's many band practices; his father and grandfather were musicians and both were big influences on Iero when he was young.
 His father had taught him to play drums but Iero later began playing the guitar.

 Music career

 Early bands and Pencey Prep (1997–2002)

 Iero started playing in local bands on the New Jersey punk scene at age 11.
 Before joining My Chemical Romance he served as frontman for the punk band Pencey Prep.
 The band released an album, Heartbreak in Stereo, on the independent Eyeball Records before disbanding.
 Whilst playing with Pencey Prep he became friends with Gerard Way and the other My Chemical Romance members, becoming a fan of their original demo and helping them get their first shows.
 After his band broke up Iero played in several bands including I Am A Graveyard, Hybrid, and Sector 12 before being offered the slot of rhythm guitar in My Chemical Romance.